Categories

 • Protection Against Eavesdropping: TLS prevents eavesdropping attacks by encrypting the communication channel, making it extremely difficult for unauthorized individuals to intercept and decipher the transmitted data.

-Encryption methods in Office 365
+Encryption methods in My Office 24/7

 TLS, also known as SSL (Secure Sockets Layer), is a cryptographic protocol that provides secure communication over networks.
 It encrypts data that is transmitted between a client (such as a web browser) and a server, making it difficult for anyone to intercept and access the data.